1- Department of Psychology, Faculty of Psychology and Educational Sciences, University of Tehran, Tehran, Iran.

-2- Department of Psychology, Faculty of Psychology and Educational Sciences, University of Tehran, Tehran, Iran , mfiroozy@ut.ac.ir
+2- Department of Psychology, Faculty of Psychology and Educational Science, University of Tehran, Tehran, Iran. , mfiroozy@ut.ac.ir

 Background: After cancer diagnosis, death anxiety continuously challenges the patient's life.
 Individuals diagnosed with cancer are forced to think of and confront the end of their lives.
 The present research was conducted to determine the effect of paradox therapy (PTC) on death anxiety of female patients with cancer.